 Other Ways to Respond to the Flu

 If you get the flu, get plenty of rest, drink a lot of liquids, and avoid using alcohol and tobacco.
 Also, you can take medications such as acetaminophen (e.g., Tylenol®) to relieve the fever and muscle aches associated with the flu.
 Never give aspirin to children or teenagers who have flu-like symptoms, particularly fever.
+The Kansas Department of Health and Environment recommends that you stay home for 5 days or until fever-free without the aid of fever-reducing medications, whichever is longer.

 Source: Centers for Disease Control and Prevention (CDC)